SalomePlatform/adao/doc/reference.rst

         ...
         return something like X

-Another time, this second perator definition allow easily to test the functional forms before their use in an ADAO case, greatly reducing the complexity of implementation.
+Another time, this second operator definition allow easily to test the functional forms before their use in an ADAO case, reducing the complexity of implementation.

+**Important warning:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory, and the type of the X, Y, dX arguments can be either a python list, a numpy array or a numpy 1D-matrix.
+The user has to treat these cases in his script.

 Third functional form: using "*ScriptWithSwitch*"
 +++++++++++++++++++++++++++++++++++++++++++++++++